Actindo-AG/Documentation/POS/Integration/06a_CreateStoreManually.md

 ## Configure the stock withdrawal matrix

-Define in the stock withdrawal matrix from which warehouses defined in the system the stock level is booked out.
+Define in the stock withdrawal matrix from which warehouses defined in the system the stock level is taken from.
 For detailed information on the stock withdrawal matrix, see [Configure the stock withdrawal matrix](../../RetailSuiteWarehousing/Integration/05_ConfigureStockWithdrawalMatrix.md) in the *Warehousing* documentation.

 #### Prerequisites